Jerrysuper123/pharmacy-pal/README.md

 - Display appropriate drugs matched to diseases
 - Display charts of drug side effects trend

-For more details on info content, refer to the credits section below for the list of datasources used.
+For more details on info content, refer to the credits section below for the list of data sources  used.

 ### Non-functional
 - The app should be mobile responsive, as users might bring their phone to search for pharmacy location.